canon-cmre-kym-eden/ckanext-ingest/README.md

 Keys defined on the top-level, have sense for every strategy/record.
 For example, `RecordOptions` defines `update_existing` flag.
-If record that creates data detects existing conflicting entity, `update_existing` flag should be taken into account when record is considering what to do in such case.
+If record that creates data detects existing conflicting entity, `update_existing` flag should be taken into account when the record is considering what to do in such case.
 It's only a recomendation and this flag can be ignored or you can use a different option.
 But using common options simplify understanding of the workflow.